How to make kuksi at home. Homemade kuksa. Potato strips fried with vinegar

 40 minutes Print

-Crib How to prepare and shred cabbage
+Crib How to prepare and chop cabbage

-3. Boil wheat noodles in salted water, rinse with cold water to cool, mix with a small amount of vegetable oil in a deep bowl so that the noodles do not stick together.
+3. Boil wheat noodles in salted water, rinse with cold water to cool, mix in a deep bowl with a small amount of vegetable oil so that the noodles do not stick together.

-4. Grate radishes and cucumbers.
+4. Grate the radishes and cucumbers.
 Finely chop the garlic and cilantro and mix with soy sauce, salt, pepper, vinegar and vegetable oil.

 Crib How to prepare garlic